Taikyoku: Tate

 The series can also be performed "in Tate" a variation invented by Yoshikazu Matsushima and unique to IKO3.
 In this variation the steps are performed in a straight line, starting by stepping directly forward, then the turns being 180 degrees rather than ninety.
 On the last step, one turns to where one was originally facing rather than stepping forward.

 Shuri-ryū

 In Shuri-ryū, Taikyoku Ichi is performed at gedan level, Taikyoku Ni is performed at chudan level, and Taikyoku San is performed at jodan level.
 All performed in the typical "H" or "I" pattern.

-Korean Martial Arts
+Korean martial arts

 Korean schools of Tang Soo Do and Tae Kwon Do began teaching the Taikyoku Kata under the name Kicho Hyung.
 The embusen used are the same, the stances and blocks are similar, and the strikes are virtually identical.
 A common symbol used in Korean arts for the Kicho Hyung is a human baby learning to walk.